-All the residents of 40 smaller Greek islands have already vaccinated, and those on a further 29 islands will follow in the coming weeks.
-Some 19 of the most popular Greek islands are being prioritised with the single-dose Johnson & Johnson vaccine (Rhodes, Kos, Corfu, Mykonos, Santorini, Zakynthos, Kefalonia, Paros, Syros, Naxos, Lesvos, Chios, Samos, Lefkada, Limnos, Kalymnos, Thasos, Aegina and Salamina.)
+All the residents of 40 smaller Greek islands have already vaccinated.
+Some 19 of the most popular Greek islands are being prioritized with the single-dose Johnson & Johnson vaccine (Rhodes, Kos, Corfu, Mykonos, Santorini, Zakynthos, Kefalonia, Paros, Syros, Naxos, Lesvos, Chios, Samos, Lefkada, Limnos, Kalymnos, Thasos, Aegina and Salamina.)

 You’ll still need to wear a mask in indoor and outdoor public places (non-compliance carries a €300 fine) and follow safety protocols, including a restriction on numbers in shops and a 12:30am-5am curfew.

 All travellers must complete their PLF until the day before entering the country and leaving the country, providing detailed information on their point of departure, the duration of previous stays in other countries, and the address of their stay while in Greece.
 In case of multiple stays, they are required to provide the address for the first 24 hours at least.
 One PLF should be submitted per family.

 - Travellers will receive a confirmation email upon submission of the PLF.